Chart Color Schemes

 Lithgow has shown very soft population growth performance across periods assessed by AreaSearch

-Lithgow's population is approximately 12,386 as of August 2025.
-This figure represents an increase of one person (0.0%) since the 2021 Census, which recorded a population of 12,385.
-The change was inferred from the estimated resident population of 12,305 in June 2024 and an additional 105 validated new addresses since the Census date.
+Lithgow's population was approximately 12,380 as of November 2025.
+This figure represents a decrease of five people since the 2021 Census, which reported a population of 12,385.
+The change is inferred from the estimated resident population of 12,281 in June 2024 and an additional 113 validated new addresses since the Census date.
 This results in a population density ratio of 103 persons per square kilometer.
-Lithgow's growth rate since the census is within 2.7 percentage points of its SA4 region (2.7%), indicating competitive growth fundamentals.
+Lithgow's growth rate of -0.0% since the census places it within 2.9 percentage points of its SA4 region (2.9%), indicating competitive growth fundamentals.
 Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected population trends indicate a decline overall, with Lithgow's population expected to decrease by 294 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 35-44 age group, projected to increase by 140 people.
+By 2041, the area's population is projected to decrease by 294 persons according to this methodology.
+However, specific age cohorts are expected to grow, with the 35 to 44 age group projected to increase by 140 people.

 Frequently Asked Questions - Population